-As a Marshall Islands corporation with our headquarters in Bermuda, and with a majority of our subsidiaries being Marshall Islands entities and also having subsidiaries in other offshore jurisdictions, our operations may be subject to economic substance requirements of the European Union, which could harm our business.
+As a Marshall Islands corporation with our headquarters in Canada, and with a majority of our subsidiaries being Marshall Islands entities and also having subsidiaries in other offshore jurisdictions, our operations may be subject to economic substance requirements of the European Union, which could harm our business.

 Finance ministers of the EU rate jurisdictions for tax transparency, governance, real economic activity and corporate tax rate.
 Countries that do not adequately cooperate with the finance ministers are put on a "grey list" or a "blacklist".
-Various countries, including the Republic of the Marshall Islands and Bermuda, are currently on the blacklist.
+Bermuda and the Marshall Islands were removed from the blacklist in May and October 2019, respectively.
+Subsequently, in February 2020, the Bermuda and Marshall Islands were "white-listed" by the EU, and we understand that these two countries fully expect to meet the EU requirements going forward.

 EU member states have agreed upon a set of measures, which they can choose to apply against the listed countries, including increased monitoring and audits, withholding taxes, special documentation requirements and anti-abuse provisions.
-The European Commission has stated it will continue to support member states' efforts to develop a more coordinated approach to sanctions for the listed countries in 2019.
-EU legislation prohibits EU funds from being channelled or transited through entities in countries on the blacklist.
+The European Commission has stated it will continue to support member states' efforts to develop a more coordinated approach to sanctions for the listed countries.
+EU legislation prohibits EU funds from being channeled or transited through entities in countries on the blacklist.

-We are a Marshall Islands corporation with our headquarters in Bermuda.
+We are a Marshall Islands corporation with our headquarters in Canada.
 A majority of our subsidiaries are Marshall Islands entities and many of our subsidiaries are either organized or registered in Bermuda.
-It is difficult to determine how the EU blacklisting of these jurisdictions will affect our business.
-These jurisdictions have enacted or may enact economic substance laws and regulations with which we may be obligated to comply.
+These jurisdictions have enacted economic substance laws and regulations with which we may be obligated to comply.
 We understand that recently-adopted Bermudian legislation requires each Bermudian registered entity to maintain a substantial economic presence in Bermuda and provides that a registered entity that carries on a relevant activity may comply with the economic substance requirements if (i) it is directed and managed in Bermuda, (ii) its core income-generating activities are undertaken in Bermuda with respect to the relevant activity, (iii) it maintains adequate physical presence in Bermuda, (iv) it has adequate full-time employees in Bermuda with suitable qualifications, and (v) it incurs adequate operating expenditures in Bermuda in relation to the relevant activity.
-We do not know what actions the Marshall Islands may take, if any, to remove itself from the list; whether the EU will remove the Marshall Islands or Bermuda from the list; how quickly the EU would react to any changes in legislation of the Marshall Islands, Bermuda or other applicable jurisdictions; or how EU banks or other counterparties will react while we or any of our subsidiaries remain as entities organized and existing or registered under the laws of blacklisted countries.
-The effect of the EU blacklist, and any noncompliance by us with any legislation adopted by applicable countries to achieve removal from the list, could have a material adverse effect on our business, financial condition and operating results.
+The Marshall Islands have also adopted similar economic substance requirements.
+However, the Marshall Islands provide a lower economic substance threshold for entities that carry on certain relevant activities including international shipping and pure equiry holding activities.
+We believe that we and our subsidiaries are compliant with the Bermuda and the Marshall Islands economic substance requirements and do not foresee that these requirements would have a material adverse effect on our business, financial condition and operating results.
+However, if there were a change in the requirements or interpretation thereof, or if there were an unexpected change to our operations, any such change could result in noncompliance with the economic substance legislation and therefore could result in fines or other penalties, increased monitoring and audits, and dissolution of the non-compliant entity, which could have an adverse effect on our business, financial condition or operating results.

-Our substantial debt levels and obligations related to capital leases may limit our flexibility in obtaining additional financing, pursuing other business opportunities and paying dividends.
+Our substantial debt levels and obligations related to finance leases may limit our flexibility in obtaining additional financing, pursuing other business opportunities and paying dividends.